Duration

 Summer visitors should come prepared with water, as several trails offer limited shade during hot weather.
 While weekend mornings tend to draw crowds, weekday visits typically provide a more tranquil experience.

 The park welcomes leashed dogs and caters to diverse interests - families often enjoy the accessible trails while dedicated birders gravitate toward the quieter riverbank areas for optimal wildlife viewing.
-This thoughtful layout ensures everyone can find their perfect spot along the French Broad River.
+This layout ensures everyone can find their spot along the French Broad River.

 Amenities & Features